My Logo

 DECA Program (Birth through Five) PowerPoint Presentation: Designed to help you introduce and explain the DECA Program to others (colleagues, parents/families, funders, etc.).

-FLIP IT!
-Poster: A wonderful, 8.5×11 in. poster that outlines the four steps of the FLIP IT strategy.
+FLIP IT Poster: A wonderful, 8.5×11 in. poster that outlines the four steps of the FLIP IT strategy.
 Print and post it somewhere you can always see it, as a reminder that you can help young children develop socially and emotionally, while also reducing their instances of challenging behavior.
-Available in English and Spanish.
+Also available in Spanish.

-FLIP IT!
-PowerPoint Presentation (English, Spanish): Want to spread the good word on this simple and effective strategy?
+FLIP IT PowerPoint Presentation: Want to spread the good word on this simple and effective strategy?
 Here’s your tool, free to use!
+Also available in Spanish.

 Mindfulness-at-Work Activities: Mindfulness is the act of paying attention to the present moment in an accepting, nonjudgmental way (Schultz, Ryan, Niemiec, Legate, & Williams, 2015).
 It is a simple practice available to all.
 Research has shown it is also a reliable method for reducing stress, including at work (Malinowski, & Lim, 2015).
 Check out some mindfulness activities our team has completed at our staff meetings, found by our own Nefertiti Poyner!